This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your surgery:

 Your surgeon will place your head in a clamp to hold it in position.
-He will make an incision in your scalp and remove your glioma.
-Your surgeon will place radiation therapy in the area where your glioma was.
-He will close the incision with stitches or staples.
-A bandage may be placed over your incision.
+He or she will make an incision in your scalp and remove a small piece of skull bone.
+The glioma will be removed, and radiation therapy will be placed in the area where your glioma was.
+The piece of bone will be replaced.
+Your surgeon will close the incision with stitches or staples.
+A bandage may be placed over the incision.

 After your surgery: